hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__d96ea371-7cd2-4bec-a81a-ee691c2bb892-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of Ainauts and their AI companions exploring a massive, underground cave system on a distant planet."
+"A team of Ainautes and their AI companions exploring a massive, underground cave system on a distant planet."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.